Law enforcement groups dispute GOP senator’s insinuation they were coerced to support Biden Justice Dept. nominee

 Republicans confront civil rights lawyer Vanita Gupta in confirmation hearing for high-level Justice Dept. post

-The episode is indicative of the rancorous political battle surrounding Gupta’s confirmation, and the unusual set of groups that support her.
-Gupta is a veteran civil rights lawyer who, as head of the Civil Rights Division in the Obama administration, led the Justice Department’s efforts to crack down on troubled police departments and force reforms.
+The episode is indicative of the rancorous political battle surrounding Gupta’s confirmation and the unusual set of groups that support her.
+Gupta is a veteran civil rights lawyer who, as head of its Civil Rights Division in the Obama administration, led the Justice Department’s efforts to crack down on troubled police departments and force reforms.
 She most recently led the Leadership Conference on Civil and Human Rights, and some Republican lawmakers have cast her as a fierce partisan intent on imposing an ultraliberal agenda.

-But Gupta also enjoys the support of police chiefs, sheriffs and major law enforcement groups across the country whose views tend to skew conservative.
-She received endorsement letters from the Fraternal Order of Police, the International Association of Chiefs of Police, the Major Cities Chiefs Association, the Major County Sheriffs of America, and many others.
-At her confirmation hearing, she expressed regret over strident past tweets critical of Republicans, sought to assure lawmakers that she had moderated some of her past positions and asserted that, if confirmed, she would not let her personal views interfere with her enforcing the law.
+But Gupta also enjoys the support of police chiefs, sheriffs and major law enforcement groups — whose views tend to skew conservative — from across the country.
+She received endorsement letters from the Fraternal Order of Police, the International Association of Chiefs of Police, the Major Cities Chiefs Association, the Major County Sheriffs of America and many others.
+At her confirmation hearing, she expressed regret over previous strident tweets critical of Republicans, sought to assure lawmakers that she had moderated some of her past positions and asserted that, if confirmed, she would not let her personal views interfere with her enforcing the law.

 As the associate attorney general, Gupta would oversee the Justice Department’s Civil and Civil Rights Divisions, as well as components that award grants to law enforcement.
 She seems destined for a bruising, partisan vote to advance out of the committee and ultimately be confirmed, and it is unclear how soon the full Senate could take up her nomination.